lucianboatright/Cog_Calc_tested/README.md

 The goal is to create a simple speed caculator for cyuclist to show the users statistics basesd on the selected set up.

 Inputs:
 - Rear and Front cog size, change up or down by one.
+- Select Wheel size
-- Select Wheel and Tyre size.
+- Select Tyre size.
 - Pedaling RPM

 Outputs:
+- Speed
+- Gear Ratios
+- Gear Inches
+- Cog sizes Front and Rear
+- Cadance

-- Speed , Gear Ratios, cog sizes, wheel and tyre sizes
+- Wheel and tyre sizes

 ## Equations